 Construction Hours and Noise

 Normal work hours will be 7:00 a.m. to 6:00 p.m.
 Monday through Friday.
+Work on Beaverton-Hillsdale Highway is limited to the hours of 7:00 a.m. to 3:00 p.m.
 The city’s contractor may schedule work during the same hours on Saturdays.
 Several bypass pumps will operate day and night to keep stormwater out of the outfall pipe during construction.
-Please call the noise hotline at 503-823-6290 with any after-hours concerns about noise.
-For questions or comments during work hours, please contact Becky Tillson at 503-823-2827 or Rebecca.Tillson@portlandoregon.gov.
+With questions, comments or noise complaints, please contact Becky Tillson at 503-823-2827.

 For More Information

-With questions or for more information, please contact Becky Tillson at 503-823-2827 or email@example.com.
+With questions or for more information, please contact Becky Tillson at 503-823-2827.
 To be added to an email update list, email Becky with “Fanno Outfall Project” in the subject line.